-Bit Number Bit Mnemonic Description 7 - 6 - Reserved The value read from these bits is always 0.
-Do not set these bits.
-5 EWUPCPU Wake Up CPU Interrupt Enable Bit Set to enable the Wake Up CPU interrupt.
+Bit Number Bit Mnemonic Description 7-6 - Reserved The values read from these Bits are always 0.
+Do not set these Bits.
+5 EWUPCPU Wake up CPU Interrupt Enable Bit Set to enable the Wake Up CPU interrupt.
 Clear to disable the Wake Up CPU interrupt.
 4 EEOFINT End Of Reset Interrupt Enable Bit Set to enable the End Of Reset interrupt.
 This bit is set after reset.
 Clear to disable End Of Reset interrupt.
 3 ESOFINT Start Of Frame Interrupt Enable Bit Set to enable the SOF interrupt.
 Clear to disable the SOF interrupt.
-2 - 1 - Reserved The value read from these bits is always 0.
-Do not set these bits.
+2-1 - Reserved The values read from these Bits are always 0.
+Do not set these Bits.
 0 ESPINT Suspend Interrupt Enable Bit Set to enable Suspend interrupt.
 Clear to disable Suspend interrupt.

-Table 95.
+Table 60.
 UEPNUM Register